Corinne Suter wins downhill training as Vonn rests knees

 Vonn missed the first months of the season because of a left knee injury, and she finished no better than ninth in three races on her season debut in Cortina.

-Vonn’s initial plan had been to retire in December following races in Lake Louise, Alberta, where she has won a record 18 times.
+Vonn’s official plan is still to retire in December following races in Lake Louise, Alberta, where she has won a record 18 times.

 “In typical Lindsey style she’s not giving up, and working really hard to try and get ready,” Kristofic said.